Generating and processing optical waveforms using spectral singularities: Waveform generation by a laser at threshold

 \subsection{Laser at threshold: Saturated response}

 In order to calculate the full nonlinear response of the laser we will need to solve the semiclassical laser equations with nonlinear coupling between the gain medium and the wave equation, to demonstrate the conversion $e^{i\left(kz-\omega t\right)}\rightarrow \left(vt-z\right)e^{i\left(kz-\omega t\right)}$ over a finite time until saturation sets in.
 To do this we performed finite-difference time domain (FDTD) semi-classical simulations in MEEP utilizing a recently developed laser module \cite{cerjan2020modeling,oskooi2010meep,johnson2021notes,taflove2005computational} with a an effective two level description, which approximately maps to a three-level system when there is a fast $3\rightarrow 2$ transition.
 We choose the units so that the length of our cavity is $l_1= 4 \mu{\rm m},$ which is realizable experimentally \cite{hill2014advances}.
 This has the effect of making the roundtrip time of $4\cdot 10^{-14}$s; the corresponding lasing frequency is in the red optical spectrum.
 We assume a smooth but few-cycle turn-on of the drive and run the simulation until saturation, whereas in the applications we envision the drive pulse would be turned off prior to saturation.
-Details and further parameters for the laser simulations are given in Appendix B.
+In our FDTD simulations the cavity has uniformly distributed gain and is uniformly pumped.
+Details and further parameters for the laser simulations are given in Appendix C.